toksdotdev/wifi-rs/README.md

 A rust crate to interface and manage Wi-Fi networks.

-## How it works
+This is a command-line counterpart of managing networks using a GUI client.

-- The command creates a new connection and then activates it on a device.
+## Features

-- This is a command-line counterpart of clicking an SSID in a GUI client.
+- Allows connecting to a WiFi (Windows, Linux, MacOS).
-- The command always creates a new connection and thus it is mainly useful for connecting to new Wi-Fi networks.
+- Allows disconnect from a WiFi network (Windows, Linux, MacOS).
-- If a connection for the network already exists, it is better to bring up (activate) the existing connection as follows: `WiFi::connection_up("SSID")`.
+- Allows creating hotspot (All except MacOS).

 ## Currently supported network types